 The Second District's decision finding that pension funds are not "property" and are not "owned" by the individuals is problematic for a number of reasons and conflicts with numerous areas of case law.
-This Court should grant this Petition and review the Second District's decision so as to promote a comprehensive and cohesive finding that pension funds are "owned" by the individuals and are "property," not merely "expectancies."
+This Court should reverse the Second District's decision and reiterate that pension funds are "owned" by the individuals and are "property," not merely "expectancies."
+Further, this Court should find that because Public Act 101-610 requires Plaintiffs to transfer all of their securities, funds, assets, monies, and cash reserves and to also bear the full financial burden of the transition costs, as well as the "operation and administration" fees of the new Funds, Public Act 101-610 violates the Takings Clause of the Illinois Constitution.